Register a death

 Deaths on the Isle of Man must be registered within 5 days of the date of death.

-Deaths can be registered at the Civil Registry in Douglas or at any registration office irrespective of where on the Island the death occured.
+To register a death you will need to make an appointment with the Civil Registry in Douglas, or at any registration office irrespective of where on the Island the death occurred.

 Isle of Man

 If after making an appointment you are unable to attend for whatever reason, or you are going to be late for your appointment, please telephone and advise the office as soon as possible – the Registrar may still be able to see you that day, or may provide you with a new appointment time.

 Do I have to pay to register a death?

 There is no charge for registering a death.

 A death certificate can be purchased at the time of registration, or any time thereafter, at a cost of £11.00 per copy.
 This is a certified copy of the original entry in the Register of Deaths and is usually required by banks, building societies, insurance companies, probate office and such like.